• Menu

 21. Ladybug

-The Ladybug is a well-known insect that we’ve all seen flitting about in Spring and Summer.
-Some have stripes, are solidly colored, or are best known for their spots.
+The ladybug is a well-known insect that we’ve all seen flitting about in Spring and Summer.
+Some have stripes whilst others are solidly colored or have spots.
 Shockingly, these tiny insects can live up to 3 years thanks to their distinct colors which help to ward off predators.

 Learn More: National Geographic Kids